 The Government of Kerala has started a nodal agency named Responsible Tourism Mission to promote the ideologies and responsibilities of responsible tourism.
 Recently the Munnar Grama Panchayat has started two mobile squads to stop waste dumping in prime tourist locations in Munnar and also started imposing fines to shop vendors and resorts if waste heaps of waste are found near their shops or property.
 Panchayath collects trash from these roadside shops, organic waste is collected daily, while inorganic waste is collected every 3 days by charging a user fee from shops.
 Tourists will be no exception from this and will be fined for carelessly throwing garbage on the side of the road.

-The pallivasal panchayat authorities have come up with a unique plan to plant tree saplings in prime waste dumping locations in their panchayath to discourage people from carelessly throwing away the wastes.
+The pallivasal panchayat authorities have come up with a unique plan to plant tree saplings in prime waste dumping locations in their panchayath to discourage people from carelessly throwing away the waste.
 This plan has been found successful and the project has been spread to various parts of the panchayat by Clubbing with various resorts and hotels in and around Munnar.

 Various reasons are contributing to the present-day problems of Munnar where irresponsible behavior from the tourists as well as the localities are a major cause.
-Even though most resorts provide waste management facilities in their own space, visitors are not keen on disposing of the wastes in the resort itself.
+Even though most resorts provide waste management facilities in their own space, visitors are not keen on disposing of the waste in the resort itself.